 Bonnie took on many leadership roles in her 15 years of participation in her local homeschool support group, including Arts Coordinator and Program Director.
 In addition to her leadership skills, Bonnie has a great deal of insight into homeschooling children with special needs from her personal experience of working with, and advocating for, her daughter who lives with a physical disability and developmental delay.
-Also, Bonnie spent several years selling curricula at homeschool conferences and so has a working knowledge of many of the available material options; she has been involved with the NLC Conference and so has a keen interesting in developing new leaders; and she has homeschooled through many difficulties and so has a passion to be an encouragement and support to other homeschooling families in trials.
+Also, Bonnie spent several years selling curricula at homeschool conferences and has a working knowledge of many of the available material options.
+She has been involved with the National Leadership Conference (NLC) and has a keen interest in developing new leaders.
+Having homeschooled through many difficulties, she has a passion to be an encouragement and support to other homeschooling families in trials.

-Combined, this life experience makes Bonnie an expert on the day-to-day details of homeschooling and how to ensure that your children receive the individualized instruction they need.
+This life experience combination makes Bonnie an expert on the day-to-day details of homeschooling and how to ensure that your children receive the individualized instruction they need.

-Bonnie keeps very busy for HSLDA wearing a lot of hats (all of them fashionable!) and yet she still tries to find time for her creative, artistic pursuits of sewing and crocheting, attending plays, musicals, and operas, and dreaming of travelling the world.
+Bonnie keeps very busy for HSLDA wearing a lot of hats (all of them fashionable!) and yet she still tries to find time for her creative, artistic pursuits of sewing and crocheting, attending plays, musicals, and operas, and enjoying being a grandmother.

 Kerry Mullenix is HSLDA’s Member Services expert.
 Any question you bring her way she is either able to answer, or is able to point you in the right direction for the help you need.
 She is HSLDA’s first point of contact with members or with those who are considering homeschooling.

-Kerry, and her husband, Jim, have lived in London, Ontario for 28 years!
-They are parents to two grown sons.
+Kerry, and her husband, Jim, are parents to two grown sons.
 The oldest son was homeschooled for a number of years during which time Kerry participated in a homeschool support group that was an incredible help to her.
 Because of that experience, Kerry is highly motivated to encourage homeschooling families to find and join support groups.
 She wants them to know that there is a very large network of homeschooling families behind them and that they don’t need to strive alone.
 HSLDA is blessed to have such a compelling spokesperson in Kerry!

 Laurie Pruim packs a lot of awesome into her petite frame.

 Wife of Hank and mother to three grown children, Laurie wears many hats that make her well suited to meet the needs of HSLDA members.
-She homeschooled her children from birth to high school graduation, and so can speak to all of the phases and stages of the homeschooling journey.
+She homeschooled her children from birth to high school graduation; so, she can speak to all of the phases and stages of the homeschooling journey.
 While Laurie was primarily a stay-at-home mom during those years, she managed to work part-time in a variety of jobs at that time as well.

-Knowing the great benefit to homeschooling support through community, Laurie has been actively involved with her local homeschooling group taking on leadership roles as Gym Coordinator, Group Coordinator, and most recent, Communications.
+Knowing the great benefit to homeschooling support through community, Laurie has been actively involved with her local homeschooling group taking on leadership roles such as Gym Coordinator, Group Coordinator, and most recently, Communications.

-Her expertise in homeschool leadership goes farther, though, as Laurie is also currently the area representative of OCHEC, and has previous served as an OCHEC board member.
+Her expertise in homeschool leadership goes farther, though, as Laurie has previously served as an OCHEC board member.

-At HSLDA, Laurie is our Member Services Assistant, and her recent graduation from Office Administration at Fanshawe College has strengthened her ability to serve both HSLDA staff and members.
+At HSLDA, Laurie is our Member Services Assistant, and as a graduate of the Office Administration program at Fanshawe College ably serves both HSLDA staff and members.
 If you are applying for membership, renewing your membership, or attending the HSLDA booth at homeschool conferences, you have experienced Laurie’s diligent work.

-At home now, Laurie and Hank are providing kinship care to their great-nieces, adding the wonderful busyness of child-raising to this full time of their lives.
-If Laurie finds time to sit and relax (How can that be possible?), she enjoys reading, crocheting, knitting, gardening, and travelling.
+At home now, Laurie and Hank are raising their great-nieces, adding the wonderful busyness of child-raising to this full time of their lives.
+If Laurie finds time to sit and relax (how can that be possible?), she enjoys reading, crocheting, knitting, gardening, and travelling.

 Laurie Pruim is committed to helping families realize and develop their unique gifts for service, and to assist them in receiving the help and support they need.
 She is a great asset to the HSLDA family, and to our members’ families as well.

 Angela’s previous work experience and education shows a real heart for serving others and for caring for ‘the least of these’.
-She has a diploma in Early Childhood Education, she went to Mt.
-St. Vincent University for Child Development, has worked in a daycare — where she was very happy to be outnumbered by little people! — and she spent seven years as a Youth Worker in a residential home for at-risk youth.
-For the past seven years, Angela has served as the Development Manager at Michael House in Guelph.
-Michael House is a Christian crisis pregnancy centre that contains a residence for young women who are pregnant or who are parenting and have no suitable home.
+She has a diploma in Early Childhood Education and went to Mt.
+St. Vincent University for Child Development.
+Angela worked in a daycare where she was very happy to be outnumbered by little people!
+She also spent seven years as a Youth Worker in a residential home for at-risk youth.
+For seven years, Angela served as the Development Manager at Michael House Pregnancy Centre in Guelph.
+Michael House provides shelter and support to pregnant and young mothers who do not have a suitable home.
 In this role, Angela worked on fundraising, event planning, IT details, volunteer management, and website maintenance (and more!).